On intersection cohomology with torus actions of complexity one: Introduction

 One of the results of this article is an explicit description (in terms of divisorial fans) of the intersection cohomology Betti numbers of projective contraction-free $\TT$-varieties of complexity one (see Theorem \ref{main}).
 As an intermediate step, we compute the classical Betti numbers for every smooth projective $\TT$-variety of complexity one (see Propositions \ref{proposition} and \ref{proposition2}).
-These results can be related to classical one in the field of intersection cohomology with a torus action.
+Proposition \ref{proposition2} was also obtained independently in \cite[Section 2]{LLM16}.
+These results can be related to classical ones in the field of intersection cohomology with a torus action.
 See \cite{Kir88} for a general description in the projective case using the Bialynicki-Birula decomposition.
-See also \cite{Sta87, DL91, Fie91} for the toric projective case which is related to $h$-polynomials and \cite{FK86, FK93} for the case of affine $\G_{m}$-surfaces.
+See also \cite{Sta87, DL91, Fie91, BBKK99} for the toric projective case which is related to $h$-polynomials and \cite{FK86} for the case of affine $\G_{m}$-surfaces.

 To motivate our result, let us make some comments on the description in \cite{Sta87} for the toric projective case.
 In the sequel, for every algebraic variety $V$ we will denote by $P_{V}(t)\in\ZZ[t]$ the Poincar\'e polynomial of $V$ which is the generating function of the intersection cohomology Betti numbers of $V$ (see \ref{betti1}).
 Let $X$ be a projective toric variety (for the torus $\TT$) with defining fan $\Sigma_{X}$.
 Then, since $X$ is projective, the fan $\Sigma_{X}$ is the normal fan of a rational polytope $Q$.
 In particular, the set of faces of dimension $i$ of $Q$ is in bijection with the set of cones of codimension $i$.
-In \cite{Sta87} a polynomial $h(\Lambda;t)$ (called \emph{$h$-polynomial}) depending on each polytope $\Lambda$ is introduced, so that we have the equality $P_{X}(t) = h(Q;t^{2})$ (see \cite[Theorem 3.1]{Sta87}).
+In \cite{Sta87} a polynomial $h(\Lambda;t)$ (called \emph{$h$-polynomial}) depending on a polytope $\Lambda$ is introduced, so that we have the equality $P_{X}(t) = h(Q;t^{2})$ (see \cite[Theorem 3.1]{Sta87}).
 In the smooth case, the polynomial $h(Q;t^{2})$ can be defined by the relation

-where $d_{i}(Q)$ is the number of faces of dimension $i$.
-However, in the non-smooth case, the polynomial above in the right-hand side has generally negative coefficients and therefore the definition of an $h$-polynomial is different (see \cite[Section 2]{Sta87} and also the remainder in \ref{hpol}).
+where $f_{i}(Q)$ is the number of faces of dimension $i$.
+However, in the non-smooth case, the polynomial above on the right-hand side has generally negative coefficients and therefore the definition of an $h$-polynomial is different (see \cite[Section 2]{Sta87} and also the remainder in \ref{hpol}).
 Our main result is an adaptation of the description of the $h$-polynomials explained above (see \cite[Theorem 3.1]{Sta87}) to the setting of torus actions of complexity one.